agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >able to.

 And in that case the GiveWell estimate would go from 97k to 970k/year, and the number of lives saved would go from 1400 to 14000.
 Wow!
+Some serious impact it looks like.

 But,